Jaquelin H. Hume: Philanthropy

 He served as Chairman of the Board of Trustees of the Pacific Presbyterian Medical Center.
 He also served as Chairman of the San Francisco Museum of Art and Vice Chairman of the Asian Art Foundation.

 In 1962, he established the Jaquelin Hume Foundation.
-Seventeen years later, in 1975, he established the Foundation for Teaching Economics, a non-profit organization which promotes the teaching of economics in elementary and high schools in the United States.
+Seventeen years later, in 1975, he established the Foundation for Teaching Economics, a non-profit organization that promotes the teaching of economics in elementary and high schools in the United States.
 He received the George Washington Honor Medal from the Freedoms Foundation near Valley Forge, Pennsylvania, a conservative organization, for his philanthropic work to promote free market economics.

 He was a staunch supporter of and donor to Ronald Reagan, both in his gubernatorial and presidential campaigns.
 Indeed, he had known President Reagan as earlier as 1965.
 He was also "a close friend" of Edwin Meese, who went on to serve as the 75th Attorney General of the United States from 1985 to 1988.
 Hume established Citizens for America and the served on the Board of the Ronald Reagan Presidential Foundation, two organizations which promoted Reagan's ideas.
 He also advised President Reagan and helped him choose top advisors in his first Cabinet.
 A letter from President Reagan to Hume and his wife dated April 27, 1981 has been published in Reagan: A Life in Letters.
 He also raised funds for other conservative Republicans.

 He served on the Alumni Council of his alma mater, Princeton University.
 He received the Alumni Achievement Award from his other alma mater, the Harvard Business School, in 1981.
 He was a member of the Pacific-Union Club, a gentlemen's club in San Francisco, California.